-In this unit students examine some of the fundamental ideas and models used by physicists in an attempt to understand and energy.
-Models used explain to understand light, thermal energy, radioactivity, nuclear processes and electricity are explored.
+In this unit students examine some of the fundamental ideas and models used by physicists in an attempt to understand and Models explain energy. used understand light, thermal energy, processes radioactivity, nuclear electricity are explored.
 Students apply these physics ideas to contemporary societal issues: communication, climate change and global warming, medical treatment, electrical home safety and Australian energy needs.